asachanmanchoi/Transformer-based-Sequential-Recommendation-System/README.md

 ```bash
 bash finetune.sh
 ```
-Our code will finetune the pretrained model on the dataset and save the finetuned model and the evaluation metrics in the `./checkpoints` folder.
+Our code will finetune the pretrained model on the dataset and save the finetuned model and the evaluation results in the `./checkpoints` folder.

 <!-- ## Assistance for members